scp756-221/course-site/docs/a4/page.md

   internal (inaccessible outside the cluster) and external (accessible outside the cluster).

-You will run this exercise using AWS as a cloud provider.
-We also provide files that you can optionally use to run clusters on Microsoft&nbsp;Azure and Google&nbsp;GCP.
-If you wish to run those, you may need to install their respective command-line interfaces.
-We also provide a file that you can optionally use to run a cluster on your own computer, using [Minikube](https://minikube.sigs.k8s.io/docs/start/).
-However, there are technical difficulties accessing Minikube from inside the tools container, so it will require considerable effort to install it and all required tools in your host OS.
+You will complete this assignment using AWS EKS as your Kubernetes platform.
+(We have included _optional_ material you may use  with Microsoft&nbsp;Azure, Google&nbsp;GCP, and [Minikube](https://minikube.sigs.k8s.io/docs/start/).
+For Azure and GCP, you will need to install their respective command-line interfaces.
+Minikube is a local Kubernetes learning environment.
+It is a self-contained environment but requires substantial resources (16GB and more ideally more).
+More critically, Minikube installation need to be installed into your host OS environment which also entails all related k8s tools to be similarly installed.

-**A final word before I launch you into this exercise,** this exercise is involved with many details.
-From prior cohort and TA's experiences, it requires careful reading, attention to detail, follow-through and some initiative on your part.
-I suggest to read through the exercise *at least once* before starting anything.
-I have included a copious amount of links to fill in the background; follow and read them as required.
-Doing so will help you to orient to how the entire exercise fits together.
-Hopefully, Exercise 3 has prepared you by previewing some of the techniques and tools.
-Even though this is an individual exercise (submission and grading is per individual), you can definitely collaborate and discuss with your class mates as you work through it.
+**A final word before I launch you into this assignment,** this assignment is involved.
+From prior cohort and TAs' experiences, it requires careful reading, attention to detail, follow-through and some initiative on your part.
+I suggest to read through the assignment *at least once* before starting anything.
+I have included copious amount of links to fill in the background; follow and read them as required.
+Doing so will help you to orient to how the entire assignment fits together.
+Hopefully, Assignment 3 has prepared you by previewing some of the techniques and tools.
+Even though this is an individual assignment (submission and grading is per individual), you can definitely collaborate and discuss with your class mates as you work through it.
 Do not procrastinate as there is no substitute for time to read and absorb the material here.

 ## 1. Preparing Your Service